Sipaa-Team/SipaaFrameworkReborn/README.md

 ![call2](https://user-images.githubusercontent.com/81994075/175926281-17778493-6507-4a7e-8501-97007404cfb1.png)

 Pick 2 colors, choose an angle and pick an icon for the center (96px hightly recommended!) and click "Generate icon" and voila!

+EDIT : Because of problems with Git and Visual Studio, we are now publishing release/source code on our website (sipaateam.weebly.com)